sergioceron/id/spec/did-method-everisid.md

 ## CRUD Operation Definitions

-In everisID, each identity is represented by the address of an smart contract called "Proxy contract", available on an Ethereum network.
+In MyTrust, each identity is represented by the address of an smart contract called "Proxy contract", available on an Ethereum network.

 ### Create (Register)